Battle of the Coral Sea: Attack on the US carriers

 The Japanese attack began at 11:13 as the carriers, stationed 3000 yd apart, and their escorts opened fire with anti-aircraft guns.
 The four torpedo planes which attacked Yorktown all missed.
 The remaining torpedo planes successfully employed a pincer attack on Lexington, which had a much larger turning radius than Yorktown, and, at 11:20, hit her with two Type 91 torpedoes.
 The first torpedo buckled the port aviation gasoline stowage tanks.
 Undetected, gasoline vapors spread into surrounding compartments.
 The second torpedo ruptured the port water main, reducing water pressure to the three forward firerooms and forcing the associated boilers to be shut down.
 The ship could still make 24 kn with her remaining boilers.
 Four of the Japanese torpedo planes were shot down by anti-aircraft fire.

 The 33 Japanese dive bombers circled to attack from upwind, and thus did not begin their dives from 14000 ft until three to four minutes after the torpedo planes began their attacks.
-The 19 Shōkaku dive bombers, under Takahashi, lined up on Lexington while the remaining 14, directed by Tamotsu Ema, targeted Yorktown.
+The 19 Shōkaku dive bombers, under Takahashi, lined up on Lexington while the remaining 14, directed by Tamotsu Ema, attacked Yorktown.
 Escorting Zeros shielded Takahashi's aircraft from four Lexington CAP Wildcats which attempted to intervene, but two Wildcats circling above Yorktown were able to disrupt Ema's formation.
 Takahashi's bombers damaged Lexington with two bomb hits and several near misses, causing fires which were contained by 12:33.
-At 11:27, Yorktown was hit in the centre of her flight deck by a single 250 kg, semi-armour-piercing bomb which penetrated four decks before exploding, causing severe structural damage to an aviation storage room and killing or seriously wounding 66 men, as well as damaging the superheater boilers which rendered them inoperable.
+At 11:27, Yorktown was hit in the center of her flight deck by a 250 kg, semi-armour-piercing bomb which penetrated four decks before exploding, causing severe structural damage to an aviation storage room and killing or seriously wounding 66 men, as well as damaging the superheater boilers which rendered them inoperable.
 Up to 12 near misses damaged Yorktowns hull below the waterline.
 Two of the dive bombers were shot down by a CAP Wildcat during the attack.